Chahal has proved his value again in middle overs: Rohit

 "I was not looking to score a hundred, I was looking to win the game.
 Really happy about that."
 Rohit is expecting a sporting wicket for the series decider.

 "Nagpur generally is a very good track to play cricket actually.
 It assists the bowlers also if you are bowling in the right channels.
 Even the Rajkot pitch there was something in there for the bowlers.
-Our spinners especially were getting a lot of turns.
-The pitch doesn't matter if you have skills and variations in your armory."
+Our spinners especially were getting a lot of turn.
+The pitch doesn't matter if you have skills and variations in your armoury."
+PTI BS AH AH

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)